manu-07-ela/LAPR2_ISEP/docs/SprintB/US11/US11-SpecifyParameterCategory.md

-# US XXX - XXXX XXXX
+# US 11 - Specify a new parameter category.

 ## 1. Requirements Engineering